-Retaliation is unlawful and is any action by an employer or supervisor that punishes an individual upon learning of a harassment claim, that seeks to discourage an employee, student or covered individual from making a formal complaint or supporting a sexual harassment or discrimination claim, or that punishes those who have come forward.
-These actions need not be job-related or occur in the workplace to constitute unlawful retaliation.
-For example, threats of physical violence outside of work hours or disparaging someone on social media would be covered as retaliation under this policy.
+Retaliation is unlawful and is any action that punishes an individual upon learning of a harassment claim, that seeks to discourage an employee, student or covered individual from making a formal complaint or supporting a sexual harassment or discrimination claim, or that punishes those who have come forward.
+Retaliation includes intimidation, threats, coercion, or discrimination against any person by the College, a student, or an employee or other person authorized by the College to provide aid, benefit, or service under the College's education program or activity, for the purpose of interfering with any right or privilege secured under federal, state, or local law, or this Policy, or because the person has reported information, made a complaint, testified, assisted, or participated or refused to participate in any manner in an investigation or proceeding under this Policy.
+These actions need not be job-related or occur in the workplace or on campus to constitute unlawful retaliation.
+For example, threats of physical violence outside of work hours or disparaging someone on social media could be covered as retaliation under this policy.